 Kit has a pretty customizable pricing model.
 You can either charge people subscriptions, one-time payments, or even let them pay what they want if you're not sure how much to charge.

-If you do want to have a storefront aside from just emails, Kit also offers two additional paid tiers: Creator and Creator Pro, which cost $25 and $50 per month respectively.
+If you do want to have a storefront aside from just emails, Kit also offers two additional paid tiers: Creator and Creator Pro, which cost $39 and $79 per month, respectively.
+Their cost goes up depending on the number of subscribers you have.

 Pros